Christine Van Der Hurd

 Christine Van Der Hurd is admired as one of the most creative minds in the industry.
 Over 35 years, her success has taken her into the ateliers of some of the world’s leading designers and architects, including Beyer Binder Belle, Pentagram, and Gensler, Selldorf Architects.
 She has collaborated on collections for Cappellini, Liberty London and Louis Vuitton, and worked with India Jane Birley on the carpeting for Annabel’s and designer Kit Kemp of Firmdale Hotels.

 Vanderhurd designs are part of the collections of several museums, including The Victoria & Albert Museum in London.
 Christine has been inspired by many different cultures, schools of thought and countries, from her father’s antique stores on Portobello Road to the Modernist movement, V&A museum and trips to Spain and Morocco.
-She divides her time between Vanderhurd’s New York and London studios.

 The Story of Vanderhurd